-HomeRun for HomeKit is hands down the best way to access your HomeKit accessories while on the go.
-This app puts your favorite HomeKit scenes directly on your watch face with customizable complications which can be set in motion with a single tap.
+HomeRun 2 for HomeKit is hands down the best way to access your HomeKit accessories while on the go.
+This app puts your favorite HomeKit scenes directly on your watch face with customizable complications that set everything in motion with a single tap.

-Tapping into the actual HomeRun app presents you with a clean grid of HomeKit scenes, which can be tailored to you through a combination of over 4,000 icons and colors.
-If that wasn't enough, the HomeRun app also has daily routines that change the scenes shown on your watch face, including the Siri face, based on the time of the day.
+Tapping into the actual HomeRun app presents you with a clean grid of HomeKit scenes, which you can customize with tons of icons and colors.
+If that wasn't enough, the HomeRun 2 app also has daily routines that change the scenes shown on your watch face, including the Siri face, based on the time of the day.

-The Home+ 4 app has been the gold standard for HomeKit power users for years due to its ability to show data and automations that are nowhere to be found in Apple's Home app.
-If you have ever wanted to tweak things like microphone levels, or create temperature based automations, then this is the app for you.
+The Home+ 5 app has been the gold standard for HomeKit power users for years due to its ability to show data and automation that you can't get in Apple's Home app.
+If you have ever wanted to tweak things like microphone levels or create complex automation, this is the app.

-Over on the Apple Watch, Home+ 4 gives you the ability to view accessories, scenes, and cameras, that you deem as favorites.
-Groups of accessories and their data are also available, which presents stuff such as battery life for all of your wireless devices with just a flick of the wrist.
+Over on the Apple Watch, Home+ 5 lets you view accessories, scenes, and cameras that you deem as favorites.
+Groups of accessories and their data are also available, presenting metrics like battery life for all of your wireless devices with just a flick of the wrist.

 HomeCam for HomeKit

-Let's face it, trying to view a HomeKit camera from the Home app on the Apple Watch can be a little painful.
-Thankfully, HomeCam for HomeKit can help by stripping away all of the other accessories that you may have.
-This puts your cameras front and center, and just a tap away.
+Let's face it, trying to view a HomeKit camera from the Apple Watch Home app can be a little painful.
+Thankfully, HomeCam for HomeKit can help by stripping away all of the other accessories you may have.
+This app puts your camera views front and center — just a tap away.

-HomeCam doesn't just show you your cameras, but it also allows you to interact with the action using the built-in microphone on your Apple Watch.
-You can even use the Digital Crown to adjust your camera's volume with a simple spin, just like when you are listening to music.
+HomeCam doesn't just show you your cameras; it also allows you to interact with the action using the built-in microphone on your Apple Watch.
+You can even use the Digital Crown to adjust your camera's volume with a simple spin.

 HomeScan for HomeKit